Gautam864/Verbalist/README.md

 ## Getting Started

 1. Clone the repository.
+2. Enter your Gemini API Key (Available for free)
-2. Install dependencies using `npm install`.
+3. Install dependencies using `npm install`.
-3. Start the development server with `npm run dev`.
+4. Start the development server with `npm run dev`.